daemianmack/judge-thredd/README.md

 under development.
 It should be possible to treat this namespace as a blackbox.

-`judge-thredd.-main` takes a filename and uses that utility logic as a helpful starting point, printing to the console a portion of the results for orientation...
+`judge-thredd.-main` takes a filename and passes the corresponding file through that logic as a starting point, printing to the console a portion of the results for orientation...

 ```
 judge-thredd.core> (-main "example-chat-2015-08-07.txt")